soilwise-he/soilwise-fair-strategy/use-cases/gbif-biodiversity-data.md

 and users reference their data downloads properly.
 This documents presents a strategy to help you make your biodiversity data as Findable, Accessible, Interoperable, and Reusable (FAIR) as possible.

+By design, datasets in GBIF are incremental, new biodiversity observations can arrive at a daily basis.
+An identifier is assigned to incremental datasets, and the datasets are findable through OpenAire.
+However for users to reference the state of the dataset, when using it in their research. they can make an explicit download of the dataset.
+GBIF will create a persistent identifiation to that snapshot, which can be used as a reference.
+There is no need to deposit the extracted dataset separately.

 ##  1. Before Publishing: Prepare Your Dataset